Watercress pesto with linguine. As I have some extra watercress at the house, I wanted to make something different.

 Here are a few helpful tips for the ingredients needed

 Watercress: usually sold in bunches with the soil still attached to it.
-Remove the dirt by cutting thru it.
+Remove the dirt by cutting through it.
 Make sure your leaves are all evenly bright green and upright.

 Garlic clove: a small clove complements the taste of the watercress.
 Adding more to your pesto is ill-advised as it will change the flavor, and the garlic will overpower your dish.